tonnoz/mind-drone/README.md

 ## How to run

 1) Bind and connect your EEG device to the Blueetooth of your machine
+2) Turn Wear the EEG helmet
-2) Plug in the battery to your AR Drone 2.0
+3) Plug in the battery to your AR Drone 2.0
-3) Connect your machine to the Wifi of the AR Drone 2.0 (open SSID)
+4) Connect your machine to the Wifi of the AR Drone 2.0 (open SSID)
-4) Launch from the root of the project:
+5) Launch from the root of the project:
 ```
 npm start
 ```
-5) Wear the EEG helmet
 6) Browse [http://localhost:8080/index.html](http://localhost:8080/index.html) to visualize your EEG live data.
 7) Have fun!